jlumbroso/prog-exam-room-allocation/src/PE1.md

 Now you have a simple math problem.
 The second command line argument specifies the room size (the maximum capacity for each room).
 For example, in the command shown above it's 3 (right after the word "greedy").
 Since the room size is 3, it means that Ava, Ben and Carol can all fit in Room 0.

 The function `roomsNeeded` should compute the number of rooms needed; but as provided it always just returns 2, no matter what.
-It has two arguments: `numStudents` (the total number of students) and `roomSize` (the size of each room, as specified on the command line).
+It takes two arguments: `numStudents` (the total number of students) and `roomSize` (the size of each room, as specified on the command line).

 Change this function to return `numStudents` divided by `roomSize`, **rounding up** to an integer in cases where it does not divide evenly.
 (Hint: there's a useful function the `Math` library.)
 Now you should get the following output, because only one room is needed: